Deputy Dean and Ford Motor Company Professor

 Durham, NC 27708

-Debu Purohit is the Senior Associate Dean for Faculty and the Ford Motor Company Professor of Business Administration at the Fuqua School of Business at Duke University.
-He also served as an Associate Dean at the Fuqua School and been a professor at the Haas School of Business, University of California, Berkeley.
+Debu Purohit is the Deputy Dean and the Ford Motor Company Professor of Business Administration at the Fuqua School of Business at Duke University.
+He has also served as the Senior Associate Dean for Faculty and an Associate Dean at the Fuqua School and been a professor at the Haas School of Business, University of California, Berkeley.

 He received his PhD from the Graduate School of Industrial Administration at Carnegie Mellon University.
 His research interests are primarily in the marketing of technology products and durable goods.
 His dissertation, “A Theoretical and Empirical Analysis of Product Obsolescence,” won the Best Dissertation Award given by the American Marketing Association.
 He has also won the John Little Award for the best paper from the Institute for Operations Research and Management Science.
 His research appears in journals such as Management Science, Marketing Science, Journal of Consumer Research, and Journal of Marketing Research.
 He is an Associate Editor of Management Science and of Quantitative Marketing and Economics, and is on the editorial boards of Marketing Science, International Journal of Research in Marketing, and Journal of Interactive Marketing.